San Michele Mondovì: History

 It is also worth remembering the historic Napoleonic battle which took place on 19 April 1796 on the banks of the Corsaglia and throughout the country between the Austro-Piedmontese and Napoleonic troops.
 Memories and sources of that battle still remain today, both written, the praise of Giosuè Carducci Bicocca di San Giacomo (in the collection Rhymes and rhythms), and material, such as the bridge that now connects the sports facilities to the town (near the Chapel of Saint Lucia).

+Civil Architecture

 Castle

 Now only the ruins of the ancient castle remain, which however recall the majesty of the building, which overlooked the entire town from the hill.

 King's Palace

 Also worthy of historical appreciation is the "King's Palace" where once the Savoys and particularly Vittorio Emanuele II came to stay, change their horses with rested horses and set off again in the direction of the Royal Palace of Valcasotto.